leviatas/SecretHitlerTest/README.md

 d0tcc
 leviatas

+# Translators
+Leviatas
+Cadogan
+egenender
+d0tcc

 # Telegram Bot for the card game Secret Hitler
 This is a simple Telegram Bot for the political (and in my opinion highly entertaining and educational) card game [Secret Hitler](http://secrethitler.com/).
 Go check out this awesome game and support the creators!

 ## Start a game
-You can contact the bot via [t.me/secrethitlertestlbot](https://t.me/secrethitlertestlbot) or in Telegram under the name @thesecrethitlerbot.
+You can contact the bot via [t.me/secrethitlertestlbot](https://t.me/secrethitlertestlbot) or in Telegram under the name @secrethitlertestlbot.
 Click Start and add the bot to your group (you need 5-10 people).
 The rest should be self explanatory.
 If you have any problems or find a bug please open an issue here on github!